AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 ```

-Here are some pictures which show this window coverage of the searching area
+Here are some pictures which show this window coverage of the searching area:
 ![window search][image8]